dustymugs/pgpointcloud_utils/geojson2pgpc/README.md

   Names of attributes to ignore.
 Can be specified multiple times.
 If not specified, all attributes are considered

-* __-l LAYER, --layer LAYER__

-  Layer names to convert.
-Can be specified multiple times.
-If not specified, all layers of input file are processed

 * __--date DATE__

   Names of attributes to treat as Date values.
 Can be specified multiple times